jmurray305/ScalaNotes/README.md

 # ScalaNotes

 This respo is notes and exercises from the Functional Programming Scala book (The RED book).
 Keeping track of my progression.
+Also working on version control with git.